 - The broker has to ensure there is enough liquidity in the market and also cater to the requirement of what its client desire.

 - The broker has to make sure it provides effective advice about diversification of the client’s portfolio and also suggest different avenues for the client to park his/her money.

-- The broker-dealer has to maintain the confidentiality of each and every client and ensure that no bank details or any personal information being misused.
+- The broker-dealer has to maintain the confidentiality of every client and ensure that no bank details or any personal information being misused.

-- A broker functions as an agent to its customer and dealers acts like the principal to its own account
+- A broker functions as an agent to its customer, and dealers act as the principal to its account.

 Roles of a Broker Dealer

 - They act as the intermediary between investors and the company where one wants to invest.

 - They also play a key role in helping a company raise their finance in the form of capital requirements.

 - Dealers are the ones who act on the stance of the brokerage firm itself and initiate the transaction for the account of the firm.

 - They play a key role in providing liquidity to securities by supporting the trade of securities in a free market and, at times, make transactions, i.e., Buy or sell securities from their accounts to ensure the marketability of the security.